Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Problem Statement

 \subsection{LP Relaxation of the Network Constraints}

 We now introduce the LP relaxation.
 First, we remark that since $\mathcal{X}$ is bounded, the preactivations at each layer are bounded as well.
 That is, for every $k\in\{1,2,\dots,K\}$, there exist preactivation bounds $l^{[k]},u^{[k]}\in\mathbb{R}^{n_k}$ such that $l^{[k]}\le \hat{z}^{[k]}\le u^{[k]}$, where $\hat{z}^{[k]}$ is the $k^\text{th}$ layer's preactivation in \eqref{eq: network_description}, for all $x\in\mathcal{X}$.
-We assume without loss of generality that $l^{[k]}\le 0 \le u^{[k]}$ for all $k$.
-Although there exist various methods in the literature for efficiently approximating these preactivation bounds, we consider the bounds to be tight, i.e., $\hat{z}^{[k]} = l^{[k]}$ for some $x\in\mathcal{X}$, and similarly for the upper bound $u^{[k]}$.
+We assume without loss of generality that $l^{[k]}\le 0 \le u^{[k]}$ for all $k$, since, if $l^{[k]}_i>0$ for some $i$, the preactivation bound $l^{[k]}_i \le \hat{z}^{[k]}_i$ can be replaced by $0 \le \hat{z}^{[k]}_i$, and similarly for the case where $u^{[k]}_i < 0$.
+Although there exist various methods in the literature for efficiently approximating these preactivation bounds, we consider the bounds to be tight, i.e., $\hat{z}^{[k]} = l^{[k]}$ for some $x\in\mathcal{X}$, and similarly for the upper bound $u^{[k]}$. \citet{tjeng2019evaluating} provides efficient methods for computing these bounds.
 Now, following the approach initially introduced in \citet{wong2018provable}, we can relax the $k^\text{th}$ ReLU constraint in \eqref{eq: network_description} to its convex upper envelope between the preactivation bounds.
 This is graphically shown in Figure \ref{fig: relaxed_relu_constraint}.

 We call the convex upper envelope associated with layer $k$ the \emph{relaxed ReLU constraint set}, and its mathematical definition is given by three linear inequalities:

 Next, we define the \emph{relaxed network constraint set} to be